 Every device connected to the internet is assigned a unique numerical IP address (although these can be dynamically reassigned each time a device connects, or rotated on regular basis.)
 One of the most important things a VPN services does is to hide your true IP address (often just shorted to ‘IP’) from outside observers (remembering that the VPN provider itself will be able to see it).

 If for any reason a website or other internet service can see your true IP address or detect your ISP, then you have an IP leak.
-To determine if you are suffering an IP leak, visit ipleak.net.
-Note that ipleak.net does not detect IPv6 leaks, so to test for these you should visit test-ipv6.com.
+To determine if you are suffering an IP leak, visit our IP leak test page to check for leaks.
 There are a variety of reasons why your IP might leak, which discuss in our Complete Guide to IP Leaks.

 IPv4 (Internet Protocol version 4)